anguyen8/im/README.md

   <h3 align="center">Analysis of Attribution Methods</h3>

   <p align="center">
-    Paper: The drawbacks of explaining a text classifier's decisions using counterfactuals synthesized by masked language models
+    Pham, Bui, Mai, Nguyen (2021).
+Double Trouble: How to not explain a text classifier's decisions using counterfactuals synthesized by masked language models.
     <br />
     <br />
     <a href="https://github.com/anguyen8/im/issues">Report Bug</a>